morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

-# Turtles App Samples
+# How to Walk Turtles

-Here are some samples from very basic to a little bit high level ones.
+Here are some instructions from very basic to a little bit high level ones to walk turtles.

-Draw lines by your imagination!
+Walk them and draw lines by your imagination!

 #### 1. start up